-The results of this study clearly demonstrate that the digital learning platform caused a substantial improvement in student engagement and academic performance.
-Mean engagement scores increased from 2.8 to 3.6 on a 5-point Likert scale, which proves that the platform was highly effective .
+The results of this study indicate that the digital learning platform was associated with improvements in student engagement and academic performance.
+Mean engagement scores increased from 2.8 to 3.6 on a 5-point Likert scale, representing a moderate effect size (d = 0.68).
+These findings suggest that the platform was associated with improved engagement.

-Students who used discussion forums and real-time feedback were more engaged because these features created a stronger sense of social presence .
+Students who used discussion forums and real-time feedback reported higher engagement; however, the present analysis does not establish which platform feature contributed to the observed difference.
 Previous research has shown that higher social presence improves persistence in online learning.

 However, these results were not consistent across all student groups.
 Part-time students benefited less than full-time students.
-This was most likely because they had lower digital literacy or less reliable internet access.
-This shows that the platform is not equally effective for all learners.
+This difference may reflect lower digital literacy or less reliable internet access.
+Taken together, these subgroup results suggest that outcomes may vary across learner groups.

-Moreover, there is a clear positive relationship between engagement and academic performance; therefore, the platform improved grades by increasing engagement .
+Moreover, the data show a positive association between engagement and academic performance; however, this association does not establish that the platform improved grades by increasing engagement.
 Other factors, such as motivation, instructor teaching style, and curriculum alignment, may also have influenced outcomes.

-These findings are consistent with the Technology Acceptance Model, which states that perceived usefulness leads directly to improved academic achievement.
-This supports the conclusion that the platform should be adopted across all university courses.
+These findings may be considered alongside technology-acceptance literature; however, the present study did not measure perceived usefulness or intention to use.
+The findings therefore support further evaluation of the platform within comparable course settings rather than institution-wide adoption.

 References